robertarles/saucers/README.md

 ## Downloads

-See the bin/{OS_Name} directories.
-Click on the binary, then click the download button.
+See the bin/{OS_Name} directories of this git repo.
+On github, go to bin/{osname} and click on the binary, then click the download button.